adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 White Paper section: I

-The intention of this paper is to give a overview of the Æternity blockchain architecture and possible applica- tions.
+The intention of this paper is to give a overview of the æternity blockchain architecture and possible applica- tions.
 More detailed papers will be released in the future, specifically for the consensus and governance mechanisms.
 However, it should be noted that our